ptarmiganlabs/butler-docs/content/en/docs/getting started/setup/reload alerts/alert emails/_index.md

     enable: false
     reloadTaskAborted:
       enable: false
+      appOwnerAlert:
+        enable: true              # Should app owner get notification email (assuming email address is available in Sense user directory)
+        includeOwner:
+          includeAll: true                            # true = Send notification to all app owners except those in exclude list
+                                                      # false = Send notification to all app owners in the include list
+          user:
+            - directory: <Sense user directory>
+              userId: <userId>
+            - directory: <Sense user directory>
+              userId: <userId>
+        excludeOwner:
+          user:
+            - directory: <Sense user directory>
+              userId: <userId>
+            - directory: <Sense user directory>
+              userId: <userId>
       rateLimit: 600                                  # Min seconds between emails for a given taskID.
 Defaults to 5 minutes.
-      headScriptLogLines: 15                           # # of lines from start of script to include in email
+      headScriptLogLines: 15                          # Number of lines from start of script to include in email
-      tailScriptLogLines: 15                          # # of lines from end of script to include in email
+      tailScriptLogLines: 15                          # Number of lines from end of script to include in email
       priority: high                                  # high/normal/low
       subject: 'Qlik Sense reload aborted: "{{taskName}}"'  # Email subject.
 Can use template fields
       bodyFileDirectory: config/email_templates       # Directory where email body template files are stored
       htmlTemplateFile: aborted-reload                # Name of email body template file to use
       fromAdress: Qlik Sense (no-reply) <qliksense-noreply@mydomain.com>
-      toAdress:                                       # Array of email addresses to which the notification email will be sent
+      recipients:                                       # Array of email addresses to which the notification email will be sent
         - <Email address 1>
         - <Email address 2>
-    reladTaskFailure:
+    reloadTaskFailure:
       enable: false
+      appOwnerAlert:
+        enable: true              # Should app owner get notification email (assuming email address is available in Sense user directory)
+        includeOwner:
+          includeAll: true                            # true = Send notification to all app owners except those in exclude list
+                                                      # false = Send notification to all app owners in the include list
+          user:
+            - directory: <Sense user directory>
+              userId: <userId>
+            - directory: <Sense user directory>
+              userId: <userId>
+        excludeOwner:
+          user:
+            - directory: <Sense user directory>
+              userId: <userId>
+            - directory: <Sense user directory>
+              userId: <userId>
       rateLimit: 600                                  # Min seconds between emails for a given taskID.
 Defaults to 5 minutes.
-      headScriptLogLines: 15                          # # of lines from start of script to include in email
+      headScriptLogLines: 15                          # Number of lines from start of script to include in email
-      tailScriptLogLines: 15                          # # of lines from end of script to include in email
+      tailScriptLogLines: 15                          # Number of lines from end of script to include in email
       priority: high                                  # high/normal/low
       subject: 'Qlik Sense reload failed: "{{taskName}}"'   # Email subject.
 Can use template fields
       bodyFileDirectory: config/email_templates       # Directory where email body template files are stored
       htmlTemplateFile: failed-reload                 # Name of email body template file to use
       fromAdress: Qlik Sense (no-reply) <qliksense-noreply@mydomain.com>
-      toAdress:                                       # Array of email addresses to which the notification email will be sent
+      recipients:                                       # Array of email addresses to which the notification email will be sent
         - <Email address 1>
         - <Email address 2>
     smtp:                                             # Email server settings.
 See https://nodemailer.com/smtp/ for details on the meaning of these fields.